 Second of the Introduction to Materials Science series, this course examines the principles of thermo-dynamics as they apply to materials.
 Topics include fundamental principles of thermodynamics, equilibrium in homogeneous and heterogeneous systems, thermodynamics of multicomponent systems, phase diagrams, thermodynamics of defects, and elementary statistical thermodynamics.
-Prerequisites: Calculus I and II, freshman/sophomore chemistry and physics, or permission of instructor.
+Prerequisites: Calculus II, 510.311